stephenwhippuk/WordLadder/README.md

 # WordLadder
 Technical Assessment for Potential Employer

-This epository contains a solution to the word ladder problem put simply: given a set of input words W, find the shortest path between any 2 words in W such that each word is separate from the last in the sequence by a change of only 1 letter
+This repository contains a solution to the word ladder problem put simply: given a set of input words W, find the shortest path between any 2 words in W such that each word is separate from the last in the sequence by a change of only 1 letter